Towards Generative Location Awareness for Disaster Response: A Probabilistic Cross-view Geolocalization Approach: Related Work

 However, while uncertainty quantification is crucial, the explainability of GeoAI models remains a challenge, especially in spatial applications like environmental monitoring and disaster management \citep{li2025explainable}.
 Traditional “black-box” models often fail to provide intuitive explanations of their decision-making processes, making it difficult to trust their outputs.
-To address this, research has increasingly focused on post-hoc explainability methods, such as local interpretable model-agnostic explanations \citep{ribeiro2016should}, Shapley additive explanations (SHAP) \citep{lundberg2017unified}, and class activation mapping (CAM) \citep{zhou2016learning}, which provide insights into model behavior by attributing output decisions to specific input features. \cite{hohl2024recent} reviews the literature and finds that SHAP is the most widely used explainable AI method in recent remote sensing research, especially for emerging EO tasks like natural hazard monitoring, while CAM remains common for traditional tasks like landcover mapping.
+To address this, research has increasingly focused on post-hoc explainability methods, such as local interpretable model-agnostic explanations \citep{ribeiro2016should}, Shapley additive explanations (SHAP) \citep{lundberg2017unified}, and class activation mapping (CAM) \citep{zhou2016learning}, which provide insights into model behavior by attributing output decisions to specific input features.
 However, these methods primarily focus on interpreting outputs rather than understanding the internal mechanisms of geospatial models.
 Therefore, there is growing emphasis on developing intrinsically interpretable models that integrate spatial knowledge, physical principles, and domain expertise, while also improving uncertainty and explainability methods in GeoAI models.